stinanerin/laundry/README.md

 # Laundry room booking system

 It's time we all entered the 21st century and left behind those old-fashioned laundry boards.
-With my system, you can easily book and cancel laundry times from anywhere, and never worry about someone stealing your time.
+With my system, you can easily book and cancel laundry times from anywhere.

 My ultimate goal is to add a notification feature that sends you a reminder when your laundry time begins and is up, so you'll never forget to move your clothes to the dryer!

 I have started working out a solution just using an API as *backend*, but I am hopeful I will be able to migrate it to a real backend solution with time.

+If nothing else I will have learnt a lot.

 Wish me luck!